rubennp91/InstaQuotes/README.md

 # InstaQuotes
-This is a tool for creating non-motivational posters.
+This is a Python 2.7 tool for creating non-motivational posters.
 Just give it an instagram profile, a wikiquote name to search and a language.

 Call example:
 ```
-InstaQuotes.py natgeo "Snoop Dogg" en
+python InstaQuotes.py natgeo "Snoop Dogg" en
 ```
 The login is by default deactivated but it can be activated by uncommenting the lines in getLogin.
 Without an approved follow and a login you can only download the public pictures, which is what the script does by default.